mcbunkus/mcbunkus/content/blog/tinygo.md

 same code and it will be the same for any other boards TinyGo supports.

 # Channels

-Here's a convoluted example of using channels.
+Here's the neat part.
+Channels actually work.
+Here's a convoluted example of using channels:

 ```go
 package main